Emailing a Document as an Attachment in OnBase

 *Please note that you will need to make a formal request enable doc types to use the email function.
 See details below on Requesting a Doc Type Policy 302 Categorization Review.

-Onbase as an internal mailbox that maintains the security of the document.
-Learn more about the Sent to > Internal user funtion.
+Onbase has an internal mailbox that maintains the security of the document.
+Learn more about the Send to Internal user function.

 1. Log into your email.